This blog is reader-supported. When you make a purchase through links on my site I may make a small commission at no additional cost to you.

 for WordPress, so you can display consistently sized attachment images every time.

-wp_get-attachment_image() is WordPress’s built-in function to create an <img />
+is WordPress’s built-in function to create an <img />

-A srcset is a set of image sources (i.e. “src set”) used for rendering responsively-sized images.
-Most of the time that’s a desirable thing, but sometimes — like if you need to create a consistently sized grid of your company’s team members or employees and you don’t have consistently sized photos of everyone — it’s better to leave out the srcset attribute to afford yourself the opportunity to use a larger-than-necessary-image and apply a crop.
+Most of the time, rendering responsive image sizes is a desirable outcome.
+However, sometimes — like, if you need to create a uniformly sized grid of your company’s team members or employees and you don’t have consistently sized photos of everyone — it’s better to leave out the srcset attribute and afford yourself the opportunity to use a larger-than-necessary-image and apply a crop.

 Solution

-Here’s the code for the function with the filter.
+Here’s the code for the wp_get_attachment_image()

 /**